 Plants in pots must have soil prepared specifically for container growing and for the environment in which the plants live.
 Outdoor containers are subject to hot sun, wind, and sudden rains that disrupt an ideal watering schedule, which means the soil used in outdoor containers should provide superior absorbency and aeration.
 Indoor containers are subject to moderate temperature, little or no direct sunlight, and water from the gardener’s hand only.
 For these containers, choose potting mixes that provide moisture consistency and resist degradation to avoid frequent repotting.

 A few plant groups grow naturally in difficult environments; in fact, they actually suffer in “ideal” growing conditions.
 To thrive, plants like cacti and orchids need completely different growing media.
-Next, this guide dives into the different types of potting soils, which is best suited for specific requirements, and what to look for in each category.
+Next, this guide dives into the different types of potting soils, which are best suited for specific requirements, and what to look for in each category.

 All-purpose potting soils are blended to provide a balance of moisture retention along with drainage of excess water for potted plants and container gardens.
 They are suitable to use indoors or outdoors.
 These soil blends are good for gardeners who place their potted plants in a variety of settings but prefer to buy only one product.
 While this type of soil can be used to grow a wide range of plants in various container types, all-purpose potting soils can dry out more quickly outdoors or retain too much water for certain houseplants.